Undergraduate Research Opportunities

 Connecting Young Minds (CYM) is a bilingual conference for students in the Faculty of Science.
 The conference aims to connect students who share a passion for discovery and offer an avenue through which they can convey their research interests.
 All students in the Faculty of Science conducting laboratory research are encouraged to submit an abstract for a chance to give a 15-minute oral presentation or a 5-minute CYM pitch.
 Students who do not wish to present are encouraged to attend the conference as part of the dynamic audience.
 We invite you to join us in connecting young minds!

-SCINAPSE is a non-profit organization founded in London ON consisting of student leaders from universities across Ontario.
-We provide undergraduate science students with opportunities to explore science, build skills, and stand out.
-Our core initiative is the national Undergraduate Science Case Competition (USCC), hosted in Western University with the support of Western's Faculty of Science.
+SCINAPSE is a non-profit organization founded in London, ON and now run by URI (Undergraduate Research Initiative) here at the University of Ottawa.
+We provide undergraduate students from different fields of study opportunities to foster scientific innovation while gaining precious research experience.
+Our core initiative is the national Undergraduate Science Case Competition (USCC), hosted here at the University of Ottawa with the support of the Faculty of Science.

 University of Ottawa Science Undergraduate Research Journal (OSURJ)